tzinke/PumpTimer/README.md

-# Pool Pump Timer Explanation
+# Pool Pump Timer Instructions
 A timer for my pool pump using a PIC12 microcontroller and a custom-made PCB

 To whomever lives in our house after us: